gohugoio/hugo/content/templates/shortcode-templates.md

 ```
 {{% /code %}}

-You also have an `image` shortcode with a single named `src` parameter that may or may not be called within `gallery`, as well as other shortcodes you've created for your site.
-When called inside a parent shortcode like `gallery`, you want the output HTML to inherit a CSS class from the value given to its parent:
+You also have an `image` shortcode with a single named `src` parameter that you want to call inside of `gallery` and other shortcodes so that the parent defines the context of each `image`:

 {{% code file="layouts/shortcodes/image.html" %}}
 ```html